 California Institute of Technology’s (“Caltech”) Summer Undergraduate Research Fellowships program (“SURF”) introduces students to research under the guidance of seasoned research mentors at Caltech and the Jet Propulsion Laboratory (“JPL”).

-To be eligible for SURF, applicants must: (i) be a continuing undergraduate student; (ii) have a cumulative GPA of at least 2.5; (iii) have completed the second semester at their college or university; and (iv) not be under any disciplinary sanction.
+To be eligible for SURF, applicants must: (i) be a continuing undergraduate student; (ii) have a cumulative GPA of at least 2.0; (iii) have completed their second semester (iv) not be under any disciplinary sanction.
 Students must identify and contact a mentor and collaborate with the mentor to develop and define the research project.
 The mentor must be a member of the Caltech faculty or JPL technical staff.

 The UNCF•Merck Undergraduate Science Research Scholarship Awards are intended to encourage the interest of African American undergraduate students in furthering their science education and pursuing biological, chemical or engineering science careers by providing tuition support and opportunities for research and engineering experience in a state-of-the-art industrial laboratory.

-To be considered for a UNCF • Merck Undergraduate Science Research Scholarship Award, applicants must be: (i) African American; (ii) enrolled full-time in any four-year college or university in the U.S.; (iii) a junior who will be a B.S. or B.A. degree candidate in the 2010-2011 academic year; (iv) a life or physical sciences major; (iv) a student with a minimum GPA of 3.3; (v) committed to and eligible for two summer internships at a Merck research facility; and (vi) a citizen or permanent resident of the U.S.
+To be considered for a UNCF • Merck Undergraduate Science Research Scholarship Award, applicants must be: (i) African American; (ii) enrolled full-time in any four-year college or university in the U.S.; (iii) a junior who will be a B.S. or B.A. degree candidate in the 2014-2015 academic year; (iv) a life or physical sciences major; (iv) a student with a minimum GPA of 3.3; (v) committed to and eligible for the summer internship at a Merck research facility; and (vi) a citizen or permanent resident of the U.S.

 Each award is up to a maximum of $30,000 that consists of a scholarship award of up to $25,000 and a summer research internship stipend of at least $5,000.